FAQ#

 By default, no convention

-is set, and so the enabled rules are determined by the select
+is set, and so the enabled rules

-setting
+setting alone.

-What is preview?#
+What is "preview"?

 Preview enables a collection of newer rules and fixes that are considered experimental or unstable.
 See the preview documentation for more details; or, to see which rules are currently in preview, visit the rules reference.

-How can I tell what settings Ruff is using to check my code?#
+How can I tell what settings Ruff is using to check my code?

 Run ruff check /path/to/code.py --show-settings